wazuh/wazuh-documentation/source/installation-guide/index.rst

 .. meta::
   :description: Find useful technical documentation about how Wazuh works, suitable for developers and tech enthusiasts.

 The Installation guide section aims to guide the user through the process of the Wazuh-Elastic Stack installation and to explain the difference between two available kinds of deployment, the All-in-one and the Distributed.
+In this guide, Open Distro for Elasticsearch and Kibana will be used.
+Open Distro is a fully open source and `Apache-2.0-licensed` distribution of both Elasticsearch and Kibana.

 Wazuh-Elastic Stack components
 ------------------------------